-Fine Motor Skills
+Gross Motor Skills

+Demonstrates strength and coordination of large muscles to engage in skills such as jumping, hopping, and running

+Creates, duplicates, and extends simple patterns

+I built a big tower last night with blocks.
+It is taller than I am!

+Your friend,

+Becomes familiar with standard and nonstandard measuring tools and their uses

+Measures height of one or more objects

+Uses measurable attributes to compare objects

+Explores simple machines

-Demonstrates control, strength, and dexterity to manipulate objects orning Meeting Materials Tower of blocks on a tray Warm Up Your Brain (taller than Gingerbread Boy) Explain that the children will create a pattern with their Narrow paper strips, two or movements as they follow your directions. three feet long Marker Say: Clap your hands.
+Explain that the children will create a pattern with their movements as they follow your directions.

+Say: Clap your hands.
 Next, stomp your feet.
-Stand the pattern.
+Stand up then sit down.
+Repeat several times.
+Let's add to the pattern.
 Clap your hands, stomp your feet, stand up, sit down, and crawl around.
+Repeat several times.

+Volunteers suggest patterns of movement.

+Measure Height

-Repeat several times.Volunteers suggest patterns of movement.
-Measure Height Read and discuss Gingerbread Boy's message.
-The Builder Song Display the tower of blocks Gingerbread Boy built on a tray.
-Say: It sounds like Gingerbread Boy was a builder last (Melody: "Here We Go Round the Mulberry Bush") night.
+Display the tower of blocks Gingerbread Boy built on a tray.
+Say: It sounds like Gingerbread Boy was a builder last night.
 He will love this song!
-This is the way we saw our wood, Sing "The Builder Song." saw our wood, saw our wood, This is the way we saw our wood, Sav: If Gingerbread Boy would like to know how tall so early in the morning.

-WEEK 19 Day Three

-Mor
+Listen for the names of some of the tools we have discussed in the song.

+Sing "The Builder Song."
+Volunteers name tools mentioned in the song.